minnu04/projectofmilestone1/README.md

 ### 📦 Backend (If Required)
 (Optional, depending on current setup)

-Create a POST endpoint to submit the final order:
+Create a POST endpoint to submit the final order.

+## MILESTONE 25 🌟
+we will create an backend endpoint for place order.

+## Steps for Milestone 24📝
+🔙 Backend
+✅ Endpoint: Place Order
+Route: POST /api/orders

+Description: Receives products, address, and user email.
+Creates individual orders per product with the same address.